Birkbeck/museum-analytics/README.md

 The source code in [`shiny/mappingmuseums`](shiny/mappingmuseums) provides an interactive web app for exploring the data.

-The source code in [`llm-data-modelling`](llm-data-modelling/) describes experiments used for the automated modelling of texts describing the buildings of closed museums.
+The source code in [`llm-data-modelling`](llm-data-modelling/) describes experiments used for the automated generation of a data model from notes describing what happened to the buildings of closed museums.

 ### Instructions for Use